jegali/jegali/README.md

 This is my monolithic docker image for the hackable webshop with a detailed explanation how to set up a container fro scratch. <br/><br/>

 [Project: mandelPi](https://github.com/jegali/MandelPi) <br/>
-Being an addict to the Mandelbrot set since my early age, I decided to do a rewrite in Python using techniques of parallel computing to utilize more threads and cores.<br/><br/>
+Being an addict to the Mandelbrot set since my early age, I decided to do a rewrite in Python using techniques of parallel computing to utilize more threads and cores.
+The latest addition to this project is the usage of the taichi library and a speed comparison between a Microsoft Surface Pro 9 and a Macbook Air M2.<br/><br/>

 [Project: Networks](https://github.com/jegali/networks) <br/>
 During the Udacity scholarship "Cloud native architecture and development" I was asked to give a talk on networks, protocols and infrastructure.
 These are the slides I used to entertain people from three different time zones (US, Europe and India) for four hours.
 Cheers!<br/><br/>